He nonchalantly called my life’s work "inspirational shit". This is what I did.

 P.S. - The Fierce Salon is open for the bonus accelerator course NOW.

-Then there is my VIP SUPERFREAKS COMMUNITY This isn’t like any other “newsletter”… think…like random postcards with odd and humorous stories from your adventurous cousin flung across the kitchen table.
-JOIN MY VIP SUPERFREAK COMMUNITY
+Join my VIP SUPERFREAKS COMMUNITY This isn’t like any other “newsletter”… think…like random postcards with odd and humorous stories from your adventurous cousin flung across the kitchen table.

 Check out my current programs and events below.